 The customer agrees to not use any film footage taken other than for personal use – film footage must not be published in any medium, e.g. internet, etc., under any circumstances.
 The customer agrees to seek permission for filming from other people who may be present before any filming commences.

 Irish Motorcycle Training shall not be liable under any circumstances for any loss, damage, costs or expenses suffered or incurred by the Customer (whether direct, indirect or consequential) arising from, or in any way connected with any course or its failure to provide or deliver the course or any part of the course.
+For the avoidance of doubt Irish Motorcycle Training does not exclude liability for death or personal injury arising from its own negligence.

 All notices which are required to be given in accordance with this Agreement shall be in writing and may be delivered personally or by first class prepaid post to the registered office of Irish Motorcycle Training or the known home address of the Customer upon whom the notice is to be served or any other address that the party has notified the other party in writing, by email or facsimile transmission.
 Any such notice shall be deemed to have been served: if by hand when delivered, if by first class post 48 hours following posting and if by email or facsimile transmission, when that email or facsimile is sent